-We've all heard stories about diamond-studded collars, and lavish inheritances left to pets (i.e. Leona Helmsley).
-And I have a vague memory of an event wherein Elizabeth Taylor chartered a private yacht to keep her Pekingese off shore to avoid the six-month quarantine to get a dog into England.
-(Does anyone else remember that story?)
+We've all heard stories about diamond-studded collars and lavish inheritances left to pets (i.e. Leona Helmsley).
+And I have a vague memory of an event when Elizabeth Taylor chartered a private yacht to keep her Pekingese off shore to avoid the six-month quarantine to get a dog into England.

 Says Prince: "For some wealthy people, the only true love they get is from their pets.
 They're estranged from their children, they are at war with their business partners, but their pets are always there for them."

-Here's what my employers do for them: (All the fun stuff!)
+Here's what my employers do for the Danes, which is mainly all the fun stuff:

 - Sometimes they'll pick up a ball and throw it.